tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 ### Introduction

-For cross-platform compilation Tauri provides Tauri Action, a GitHub Action tht builds your Web application as a Tauri native binary for MacOS, Linux and Windows, it can also release the application on GitHub releases.
-To set up Tauri Action you must first set up a GitHub repository, you can use this action on a repo that doesn't have Tauri configured, since we automatically initialize Tauri before building, and configure it to use your Web artifacts.
+For cross-platform compilation Tauri provides Tauri Action, a GitHub Action that builds your Web application as a Tauri native binary for macOS, Linux, and Windows, it can also release the application on GitHub releases.
+To set up Tauri Action you must first set up a GitHub repository, you can use this action on a repo that doesn't have Tauri configured since we automatically initialize Tauri before building, and configure it to use your Web artifacts.

-Tauri Action has three main usages: test the build pipeline of your Tauri app, uploading Tauri artifacts to an existing release, and creating a new release with the Tauri artifacts.
+Tauri Action has three main usages: test the build pipeline of your Tauri app, upload Tauri artifacts to an existing release, and create a new release with the Tauri artifacts.

 ### How to set up

 Go to [Tauri Action GitHub page](https://github.com/tauri-apps/tauri-action) and grab the [test build workflow example](https://github.com/tauri-apps/tauri-action#testing-the-build).
-Then head to GitHub Action on your GitHub project and choose "New workflow", afterwards choose "Set up a workflow yourself".
+Then head to GitHub Action on your GitHub project and choose "New workflow", then choose "Set up a workflow yourself".
 Replace the file with the test example.
 You can do the same steps for the [production build workflow example](https://github.com/tauri-apps/tauri-action#creating-a-release-and-uploading-the-tauri-bundles).

 ### Notes